LocationLas Vegas, United States

 Materials UsedIntegra cmu, weathered copper panels, low e windows, wood joists / framing

-From the architect.
+Text description provided by the architects.
 The residence lies at the foothills of the Redrock Mountains within a master planned community in southwest Las Vegas.
 The design departs from the traditional U-shaped desert courtyard home by dividing the home into two components linked through a common elevated breezeway.
 Each component works as an individual home and/or in conjunction for extended family living.

 The design incorporates the existing contours, stepping along the lines to form an upper public level and lower private level.
 Using the idea of stratification present in the adjacent Redrock Mountains, the materials emphasis a horizontally within the massing which relates to the stepping of the form over the contours.